Skip to content

 The Problem

-Most Leicestershire garages were never finished properly.
+Most Leicestershire homes have a concrete floor that was never finished properly.
 The slab was always meant to be covered.

 Years on, you live with the dust, the stains, and a paint job that gave up after one winter.
-The four things every customer mentions on the design visit:
+These are the four things every customer mentions.

 Untreated slabs shed a fine grey powder for years.
-It coats tools, finds its way into the kitchen, and lifts straight back up the moment you sweep.
+It coats shelves and skirting, finds its way through the house, and lifts straight back up the moment you sweep.

-• Garage paint that flakes in a year.
+• Paint that flakes in under a year.

-You roll on a tin from the DIY shop, give it a weekend, and by spring tyres are peeling lumps of it back up off the surface.
+You roll on a tin from the DIY shop, give it a weekend, and by spring it is peeling and flaking back up underfoot.
 Money down the drain.

 • A floor that lets the room down.

-You spent good money on the gym kit, the workbench, the showroom fit-out.
-The floor underneath it still looks like a half-finished building site.
+You spent good money on the kitchen, the new sofa, the gym kit.
+The floor underneath it all still looks like a half-finished building site.

 The Proof